sohsatoh/FreePIP/README.md

 # FreePIP

-FreePIP is a tweak to the iOS Picture-in-Picture to un-snap and scale the view unlimitedly.
+FreePIP is a tweak to un-snap and scale the view of Picture-in-Picture on iOS unlimitedly.

 ## Features